 Warren Buffett is one of my heroes.
 He’s the second-richest man in the world, yet he lives more frugally than I do.
 CNBC recently broadcast an interview with Buffett.
 Naturally, it’s been posted to YouTube.
 Here’s the show in its entirety (with notes and excerpts I made while watching).
-[Update 16 April 2007: The show is no longer available via YouTube.
-Instead, you can view excerpts at CNBC.]
+[Update March 7, 2018: The show is no longer available online]

 Some of his fundamental tenets for investing are:

 - Patience pays: buy ’em and hold ’em.